DFID/dfid-results-estimates/README.md

 This repository contains the pipeline used for creating DFID's headline results estimates publication.
 It will generate plots, tables and a report ready for publication (almost).

 The pipeline is written in R using the [drake](https://github.com/ropensci/drake) package.
-The report is written and compiled using [knitr](https://yihui.org/knitr/) and LaTeX (xelatex to be precise).
+The report is written and compiled using [knitr](https://yihui.org/knitr/) and LaTeX (XeLaTeX to be precise so we can use system fonts).

 The general workflow is based heavily on the suggestions of Miles McBain, set out in [this](https://milesmcbain.xyz/posts/the-drake-post/) blog post.

 ## Usage
-Technically it should be possible to:
+If you have `drake` and `packrat` installed it should be possible to:

 1. clone this repository
 2. cd to the project `root/` directory